-Restricted Area Permit can be obtained through government registered trekking companies only.
+You can get Restricted Area Permit through government registered trekking companies only.
 It is also compulsory to take along a licensed guide and one more trekker to trek to these areas.
 Trekking solo is not permitted.

 What trekking equipment should I pack for Nepal?

-Another question is, is it a teahouse trekking or camp trekking?
+Another question is, whether it a teahouse trekking or camp trekking?

 Packing the right gears is essential for a satisfying trip.
-Not packing right can result in anything between ruined mood, discontent to illness/injury.
+Shortage of necessaries can result in anything from ruined mood to illness/injury.
 So, make sure to bring the following.

 - A good pair of hiking boots.
 Nothing fancy.
 It should be lightweight, fitting and broken in.
 A new pair can be a real pain.
-Unless, it is one of those soft ones.
-What matters is that it is comfortable to walk in.
+Unless it is one of those soft ones.
+What matters is whether it is comfortable to walk in or not.

 - A pair of sandals or anything you can just slip in.
 Closed ones like crocks would be better.
-This is so you wouldn’t have to lace your boots every time you exit your room.
+Wearing this you do not have to lace your boots every time you exit your room.
 Especially useful to visit toilets at night.

 - Two types of socks.
-Thinner running or linear socks for lower elevation and warmer, thicker ones for higher altitude.
+Thinner running or linear socks for lower elevation.
+While warmer, thicker ones for higher altitude.
 Two pairs of each would be good.

-- Crampons are not really necessary unless you will trekking over high passes during winter or late November.
+- Crampons are not necessary unless you trek over high passes during winter.
 It is important for peak trekking though.
-For peak trekking, crampons will most probably be provided by the agency.
+For peak trekking, the agency provides crampons.

 - Two pairs of gloves.
-A light one and a really warm one.
-You could bring only the warm pair too.
+A light one and the other warmer.
+You can bring only the warm pair too.
 They should be windproof.

 - Trousers.
-Should be comfortable, easy to move in.
-Layer up for warmth at higher elevation.
-You could buy a down pant.
+They should be comfortable, easy to move in.
+Layer up for warmth at a higher elevation.
+You can buy a down pant.
 Or, just layer up over a thermal pant.

 - Few underwear.
-You could buy thermal underwear.
-If you will be trekking more in the future or you exercise or run every day, spending on ‘hiking underwear’ is a good idea.
+You can buy thermal underwear.
+If you will trek more in the future or you exercise or run every day, spending on ‘hiking underwear’ is a good idea.

 - A down jacket for higher elevation.